mozilla/marketplace-frontend-docs/docs/topics/usage.rst

 * Generate a local settings file at `src/media/js/settings_local.js`
 * Generate a require.js with an injected paths and shim configuration
 * Generate an index.html file with an injected LiveReload script
-* Start a local webserver with a filesystem watcher.
+* Start a local webserver with a filesystem watcher

 Pulling in Updates